The program in a nutshell

 - International students become visible members of local communities, and are seen as potential audiences, clients, customers neighbours, friends, partners and contributors to various initiatives.
 In turn, this increases their capacity and readiness to become valued members of society.

 How advanced is the program.

-Out of the Box was designed in partnership with the Melbourne University faculty of Business and Economics, as part of a 2-week student internship program.
+Out of the Box was designed in collaboration with three students from the Melbourne University faculty of Business and Economics, as part of a 2-week student internship program.
 An early prototype was conducted with Monash College in May 2017.
 Marco Polo Project received funding from the City of Melbourne to run a set of pilots in 2018.
 Monash College and RMIT, as well as two independent language schools, have expressed strong interest in Out of the Box, and are expected to partner on pilots in 2018.

 If you would like to know more about Out of the Box, or think the program might be of benefit to your organisation, contact us!